 Proposals are screened by WPHRN staff and Co-Chairs.
 The WPHRN Steering Committee then reviews and votes on proposals or funded research projects to decide if the network will provide project endorsement and/or will make network resources available.
 Guidelines are used during the decision making process.
 Those interested in submitting a project for network endorsement are highly encouraged to review the WPHRN guidelines and WPHRN Priority Research Questions.

 How can WPHRN assist public health practitioners and researchers that are interested in obtaining PHSSR funding?

-The purpose of WPHRN is to link public health practitioners and researchers to answer questions and disseminate discoveries that can be applied to improve practice and population health.
+The purpose of WPHRN is to link and support public health practitioners and researchers in order to answer questions and disseminate discoveries applicable to improving practice and population health.
 Because WPHRN has limited resources, assistance available from WPHRN staff for proposal preparation is limited to:

 Providing WPHRN members with current funding information